KaburaJ/Booking-App/README.md

   const MyApp({Key? key}) : super(key: key);
   ```

-It takes a widget as a parameter in which we ought to pass a root widget.
-In this case, ```MyApp``` is the widget.
+It takes a widget, `Stateless` in this case, as a parameter in which we ought to pass a root widget.
+In this case, `MyApp` is the root widget name.
 </br>